synthizer/synthizer/manual/src/object_reference/streaming_generator.md

 ## Remarks

-StreamingGenerator plays streams, decoding and reading on demand.
+`StreamingGenerator` plays streams, decoding and reading on demand.
 The typical use case is for music playback.

-Due to the expense of streaming from disk and other I/O sources, having more than a few StreamingGenerators going will cause a decrease in audio quality on many systems, typically manifesting as drop--outs and crackling.
+Due to the expense of streaming from disk and other I/O sources, having more than a few StreamingGenerators going will cause a decrease in audio quality on many systems, typically manifesting as drop-outs and crackling.
 StreamingGenerator creates one background thread per instance and does all decoding and I/O in that thread.

 At startup, StreamingGenerator's background thread eagerly decodes a relatively large amount of data in order to build up a buffer which prevents underruns.